openstack/telemetry-specs/specs/kilo/ceilometermiddleware.rst

 - We can continue to publish via the pipeline but it is far too verbose and will not solve all dependency issues.
-- Have swift own it's own metrics and have it exist swift package.
+- Have swift own its own metrics and have it exist swift package.
 This is dependent on swift accepting something not completely scoped to swift internal functionality.
 - Drop support of swift middleware meters (ie. we won't test it but it'll just